Cleansing Your Body Through Fasting

 (1 meal in = 1 meal out)

-Having a bowel movement should be as easy and effortless as blinking an eye, but some people are so constipated that they will actually keep books in their bathroom because of how long and laborious it is for them to have one.
+Having a bowel movement should be as easy and effortless as blinking an eye, but some people are so constipated that they will keep a small library of books in their bathroom because of how long and laborious it is for them to have a bowel movement.

 If you eat a clean diet and your digestion is working optimally, the foods that enter your body will exit your body before they have a chance to rot and putrefy.
 But if you eat an unhealthy diet and your digestion is slow and sluggish, the foods that you eat will start to rot when they are still inside of you.
-(Which means that they will smell rotten when they finally leave the body.)
+(Which means that they are going to smell terrible when they finally exit your body.)

-The Ultimate Goal - Have effortless and odorless bowl movements after pretty much every meal.
+The Ultimate Goal - Have effortless and odorless bowel movements after each meal.

 3. YOUR BODY ODOR

-If the inside of your body is toxic, you will have strong body odor, and if the inside of your body is clean, you will not have any noticeable body odor.
+If the inside of your body is toxic, you will have a strong body odor.
+And if the inside of your body is clean, you will not have a strong body odor.
 (It really is that simple.)

 The Ultimate Goal - Never need or use deodorant again.